agrawal-yatin/book-library/README.md

 ## Overview

 This application is a simple book library management system built using Node.js and Express.js.
 It provides CRUD (Create, Read, Update, Delete) operations for managing a list of books.
 Users can add new books, view details of existing books, update their statuses, and delete them.
-Additionally, books can be filtered by their read/unread status.
+Additionally, books can be filtered by their read/unread status AND by Author Name or Title.

 ## Features

 - **Add Book**: Create new book entries.
 - **View Books**: List all books with details.
-- **Filter Books**: Filter books by read/unread status.
+- **Filter Books**: Filter books by read/unread status AND by Author Name or Title.
 - **Update Book Status**: Mark books as read or unread.
 - **Delete Book**: Remove books from the library.
 - **View Book Details**: Detailed view of a specific book.